An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: An Active-Set Algorithmic Framework for Minimization over the Simplex

+In this section, we show the global convergence of \ASSIMPL\ to stationary points.
+First, we need to describe how we compute the search direction $d^k$ and the stepsize $\alpha^k$ (lines~7 and 9 in Algorithm~\ref{alg:AS_SIMPL}, respectively).

-From now on, given any feasible point $x^k$ generated by the algorithm and a feasible direction $d^k$, we call $\alpha^k_{\text{max}}$ the maximum stepsize that can be taken along this direction.
-Taking inspiration from~\cite{bertsekas1999nonlinear}, in our framework we require the search direction to be \textit{active-set gradient related}, according to the following definition: \begin{definition} The sequence of directions $\{d^k\}$ is active-set gradient related if, for any subsequence $\{x^k\}_K$ such that $N(x^k) = \hat N$ for all $k \in K$ and $\displaystyle{\lim_{k \to \infty, \, k \in K} x^k = x^*}$, where $x^*$ is non-stationary in $\Delta_{\hat N}$, we have that
+From now on, given any feasible point $x^k$ generated by the algorithm and a feasible direction $d^k$, we call $\alpha^k_{\text{max}}$ the maximum feasible stepsize that can be used along this direction.
+Taking inspiration from~\cite{bertsekas1999nonlinear}, in our framework we require the search direction to be \textit{active-set gradient related}, according to the following definition: \begin{definition} Given an infinite sequence of points $\{x^k\}$ produced by \ASSIMPL, we say that the sequence of directions $\{d^k\}$ is \textit{active-set gradient related} if, for any subsequence $\{x^k\}_K$ such that $N(x^k) = \hat N$ for all $k \in K$ and $\displaystyle{\lim_{k \to \infty, \, k \in K} x^k = x^*}$, where $x^*$ is non-stationary in $\Delta_{\hat N}$, we have that

 \end{definition}